cnumr/best-practices-mobile/CONTRIBUTING.md

 ## Report a Best Practice

 If you notice something wrong with an existing practice, open an `Issue`.
 Please tag your issue with `android` or  `iOS`, as appropriate.
-The title of your issue must refer to the practice conerned as follows: *category-name* (e.g. *Environmental-Charge Awareness*, or *Social-Google consent*)
+The title of your issue must refer to the practice concerned as follows: *category-name* (e.g. *Environmental-Charge Awareness*, or *Social-Google consent*)

 ## Validation of a Practice